JonnyBanana/QuickUACk/README.md

 </BR>
 Several applications contained in System32 are good, but be careful because there are some exceptions.
 </BR>
-You can consult this list to see the applications that are whitelisted by default
+You can consult this list to see the applications that are whitelisted by default on W7
 </BR>
 and therefore  do not require uac checking to be performed:
 </BR>